-With adequate upkeep, your air conditioner will deliver worry-free performance for years.
-But, just like any other thing in your home, it will ultimately need replacement.
-Knowing when to replace it is essential to avoid pricey repairs, expensive utility bills and interruptions to your comfort.
+With ample upkeep, your air conditioner will provide worry-free performance for years.
+But, like any other thing in your residence, it will at some point need replacement.
+Knowing when to replace it is essential to skip pricey repairs, costly electrical bills and comfort disruptions.

-When it includes being cool and your house’s energy efficiency, our Miller Climate Control LLC specialists have your best interests at heart.
-There’s a lot that goes into figuring out when your air conditioner should be replaced.
-Here are a couple of points you should consider when you’re thinking about updating your 15-year-old air conditioner.
+When it comes to being cool and your residence’s energy efficiency, our Miller Climate Control LLC professionals have your best interests at heart.
+There’s a lot that goes into determining when your air conditioner needs to be replaced.
+Here are a couple of points you should consider when you’re thinking about replacing your 15-year-old air conditioner.

-In most instances, the Department of Energy says the majority of air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s recommended to get started preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for a replacement.
+Typically, the Department of Energy says many air conditioners last for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to begin preparing for air conditioning installation before it goes out so you aren’t sweating while you’re waiting for installation.

-How reliable is your air conditioner?
+How dependable is your air conditioner?
 Does it cool dependably, even on the toastiest days?
-Or is it frequently malfunctioning?
-When your air conditioner is less reliable it’s time to initiate thinking about getting an updated one.
+Or is it regularly malfunctioning?
+When your air conditioner starts becoming less trustworthy it’s time to initiate thinking about getting an updated one.

-Over your air conditioner’s life cycle, it’s normal for it to need a handful of little repairs.
-But if your air conditioner repair cost is more than half the cost of a new air conditioner, it’s wiser to just get a new one.
+Over your air conditioner’s life span, it’s normal for it to need a few little repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just replace it.

-Every air conditioner includes a SEER rating, which ranks how efficiently it consumes electricity to produce cold air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal laws.
-However, your air conditioner becomes inefficient as it ages.
+Every air conditioner has a SEER rating, which rates how proficiently it uses electricity to produce cold air.
+If your air conditioner was installed in 2006, it will be a minimum of 13 SEER per federal laws.
+However, your air conditioner loses efficiency as it wears out.

-Now, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but might pay for themselves over their life span through increased energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
+Air conditioners with greater SEER ratings are often costlier but might pay for themselves over their life span through increased energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.

-Are you comfy when your air conditioner is on?
-Or are you continuously dialing down the temperature to stay cool?
-An older air conditioner may struggle to keep your residence comfy because of reduced efficiency.
-A modern air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
-Instead of running at full speed continuously, these air conditioners operate at multiple speeds to adjust your comfort.
+Are you cool when your air conditioner is running?
+Or are you often dialing down the temperature to remain cool?
+An aging air conditioner could struggle to keep your home comfy as a result of lower efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Instead of running at full speed all the time, these air conditioners run at multiple speeds to adapt your comfort.

-Your air conditioner should provide cooling you can feel, not hear.
-If noise is a concern, ask us about upgrading to a variable-speed air conditioner.
-Most of these air conditioners run at a sound level that’s similar to a regular conversation.
+Your air conditioner should give cooling you can feel, not hear.
+If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
+Most of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Installing a smart thermostat is a smart method to maximize your energy efficiency, with very little effort required from you.
-And, depending on the rebates available from your utility company, you may be able to get a free smart thermostat or get one for not much.
-Most of these thermostats can learn from your temperature preferences and then develop an energy-efficient schedule to match.
-They also know when you’re at home or gone and change temperatures as necessary.
+Getting a smart thermostat is a smart way to maximize your energy efficiency, with very little effort required from you.
+And, depending on the rebates offered by your utility company, you could be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
+They also know when you’re at home or away and change temperatures as necessary.

-If you rely on an aging air conditioner, a smart thermostat might not work with it.
-Getting a new air conditioner is a surefire method to ensure smart thermostat compatibility.
+If you use an outdated air conditioner, a smart thermostat might not work with it.
+Installing a new air conditioner is a wise method to ensure smart thermostat compatibility.

-If your air conditioner was installed before 2010, it probably runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being manufactured because of its damaging effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will list the refrigerant style.
+If your air conditioner was installed before 2010, it potentially runs on Freon®.
+Also called R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner runs on R-22 by reviewing the sticker on the outside unit, which will include the refrigerant type.

-If your air conditioner is running fine, you can keep on using it.
-However, if it ever develops a refrigerant leak, repairing the problem will be pricey.
-That’s due to the fact Freon is only available in reduced, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever experiences a refrigerant leak, solving the problem will be costly.
+That’s because Freon is only available in decreased, recycled amounts.

-Newer air conditioners run on Puron®, or R-410A.
-But you can’t just use Puron in a Freon air conditioner, because pressure requirements are different.
+Newer air conditioners use Puron®, or R-410A.
+But you can’t just put Puron in a Freon air conditioner, as pressure requirements are different.

-If you’re still debating whether you should replace your 15-year-old air conditioner within the immediate future, think over this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
-And those savings can really accumulate over time.
+If you’re still deciding whether you should replace your 15-year-old air conditioner soon, consider this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can result in 25–40% in energy savings!
+And those savings can really build up as time passes.

-We realize that air conditioner cost is your top question.
-That’s why partnering with Miller Climate Control LLC for air conditioning installation in Georgetown and surrounding areas is stress-free and affordable.
-Our technicians will help you select the right option for your needs and then review all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner fit your budget.
+We know that air conditioner cost is your number one question.
+That’s why collaborating with Miller Climate Control LLC for air conditioning installation in Georgetown and surrounding areas is simple and affordable.
+Our pros will help you find the right solution for your needs and then review all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.